heymikehaynes/crashthearcade/content/now.md

 </div>

 ## Books, games, etc
 I've finished over [215 books](https://www.goodreads.com/user_challenges/54484570) (mostly manga) so far this year but started slowing down now that I've run out of stuff to read.
-I haven't played much recently other than Zenless Zone Zero but I think I'm going to grab the Silent Hill 2 Remake next week.
-I think I'm excited?
+I haven't played much recently other than Zenless Zone Zero so I'm going to grab Silent Hill 2 next week.
+I never finished the original but I think I'm excited?

 ## Post-vacation
-I'm still recovering from a recent trip with family to California at the end of September.
-It was great but exhausting.
+I'm still recovering from a recent trip with my family to California at the end of September.
+It was great but *exhausting*.

 ## Projects
-I'm chipping away at this site to make it a singular place to keep all my notes, posts, and other junk.
-After trying to get something working with 11ty for a while, I think I've finally turned a corner.
+I don't have a ton on the go but I'm turning this site into my new project car to keep me busy.
+I want to make a singular place to keep and share all my posts, bookmarks, notes, etc and I think this could work.
+I'm excited to be learning something new by switching to 11ty.